crate/services-docs/docs/cluster/integrations/mongo-cdc.md

 #### Step 4: Access Connection String

-You’ll need to provide the connection string for your MongoDB Atlas cluster so that CrateDB Cloud can connect to it.
+You'll need to provide the connection string for your MongoDB Atlas cluster so that CrateDB Cloud can connect to it.

 1. **Navigate to Your Cluster**